GaziYucel/scrum-template/README.md

 # scrum-template

-Template for using a repository for Srum
+Template for using a repository as a Scrum planner.

+* Issues are tickets
+* Milestones are sprints
+* Main project uses as the Backlog